What are some of the symptoms of migraines?

 What causes migraines?

 It’s not clear exactly what causes migraines.
 Researchers have a few theories including inflamed blood vessels in the brain and the way the brain processes pain signals.
 Stress, an irregular eating and sleeping schedule, a poor diet, and lack of regular exercise are connected to an increased likelihood of migraine attacks.
+Some rare forms of migraines are associated with a genetic abnormality.
 Keeping a migraine diary can help you learn whether these factors affect you.

 How does Botox treat migraines?